wq/wq/docs/app/chart.js.md

 ## API

-`wq/chart.js` is typically imported via [AMD] as `chart`, though any local variable name can be used.
+`wq/chart.js` is typically imported via [AMD] as `chart`, though any local variable name can be used.  wq/chart.js is *not* a wq/app.js plugin by itself, but can easily be integrated with wq/app.js via [wq/chartapp.js].

 ```javascript
 // myapp.js